Grand Lodge of Massachusetts

 VICE PRESIDENT

 ART.
 23 The Vice President is the second ranking officer of the Local Lodge.
 As such the Vice President assists the President and takes the President’s place when the President is absent or unable to act.
-In the absence of
+In the absence of the President, the Vice President performs the duties and exercises the prerogatives of the President to the same extent and with like power which the President would have, if present.

 IMMEDIATE PAST PRESIDENT